 - Maintaining financial discipline.
+We will be financially astute delivering quality services, in conjunction with partners, on time and on budget.
 Our Medium Term Financial Plan and Efficiency Programme will be aligned with our Business Plan to ensure our objectives and priorities are properly resourced and funded appropriately. - Bringing commerciality into everyday thinking.
 We will bring commerciality into everyday working across the organisation through improved procurement practices, better contract management and a focus on delivering established financial goals.